ldslds449/Dice_War_Bot/update.md

 1. Add new dice (Angel, Cannon, Gear, Mafia, Sacrifice, and Target)
 2. Fix the bug showing old version after updating to latest version

+## Version 1.11.0

+1. Rename dice (Squad -> Commando)
+2. Add new dice (Jet)
+3. Now can use browser to control the emulator
+4. Add a setting to adjust the drag speed
+5. Fix the bug that the dice star can be recognized greater than 7
+6. Restart the app while waiting for a long time
+7. Change auto play to default setting, add last game to stop the game